faisalmushtaq/EPS_2017/index.md

 * P-Hacking: Unreported flexibility in data analysis
 * HARKing: Hypothesizing After Results are Known
 * Growing number of journals accepting registered reports that guarantee publication if accepted (provided you do what you said you would!)
-* eLife, Attention, Perception and Psychophysics, Cerebral Cortex, Experimental Psychology
+* eLife, Attention, Perception and Psychophysics, Cortex, Experimental Psychology

 --- .class ##id